2022-24

 A womb, a cave - it was a place for transformation.
 I felt my spirit stretch.

 The last weeks in the tent I felt the freest I ever felt.
 I would roam the woods at night in total darkness without a crumb of fear.
 Dance in circles under the moonlight.
 I used to howl and sing and scream.
 Deliriously free.
 Commuting with nature and forces beyond it.
 Letting this flesh suit move as it pleased.
 Flowing in my self-expression.
-I keep the memory of it close to my heart and I know the wild creature still lives within me - I know the wild creature is as old as time and can't be killed or tamed or forgotten.

 selected entries from the sketchbooks and journals kept during this time: (still working on this... coming soon!)